EXOTIC & contrasting coastlines

 independence square

 In the heart of Bridgetown lies Independence Square.
 A tranquil public space with stunning views of the iconic Parliament Buildings.
-A majestic 9-foot statue of Errol Walton Barrow, Barbados’ first Prime Minister, looks over the park.
-Each visit recalls a childhood moment in my dad’s office.
-One day, he’d stepped out to handle an urgent situation, leaving a very young me, to answer an expected call.
+A prominent 9-foot statue of Errol Walton Barrow, Barbados’ first Prime Minister, looks over the park.
+Each visit recalls an embarassing childhood moment in my dad’s office.
+One day, he’d stepped out to handle an urgent situation, leaving me, to answer an expected call.
 When the phone rang, it was Prime Minister Barrow himself!
 Stunned, I blurted out that my dad was unavailable due to an... emergent meeting!
 I inadvertently combined "emergency" and “urgent”.
 Embarrassed I told my dad when he returned.
-He had a good laugh.
+He lovingly chuckled.

 contact us fOR PRICING, SIZING & USAGE